Lesson of the Evil: Release

 The film premiered at the Rome Film Festival on November 9, 2012.
 It was selected to screen at the Stanley Film Festival in April 2014.
+It was released in Toho-affiliated theaters on November 10, 2012.

+It was released on 309 screens nationwide, including TOHO Cinemas Nichigeki.
+Over its opening two days—November 10 and 11, 2012—it grossed ¥298,945,000 and drew an audience of 215,059, debuting at number two in the box office rankings (compiled by Kogyo Tsushinsha).
+The text that reads "TO BE CONTINUED" at the end of the film reflects the desire of director Takashi Miike—expressed in both the original source material and the film's program—to create a sequel; the original author, Yusuke Kishi, has also stated in the program that he wishes to write a continuation.

 Reception

 Jay Weissberg of Variety gave the movie a negative review, calling it "nothing more than a slick slasher pic" and pointing out its debatable taste: "Even were the memory of the Breivik massacre, among others, not so fresh, there's something deeply unseemly about turning a high-school bloodbath into an adrenaline-pumping pleasure ride."

-Jessica Kiang pans the movie, calling it "overlong and incoherent" and "sadly more bore than gore".
-She doesn't see any deeper meaning in this either: "It's just too silly to lay a claim to any philosophy, even nihilism."
+Jessica Kiang of The Playlist panned the film, calling it "overlong and incoherent" and "sadly more bore than gore".
+She did not see see any deeper meaning in the film, saying: "It's just too silly to lay a claim to any philosophy, even nihilism."

 Jonathan Barkan of the horror website Bloody Disgusting calls the movie "thoroughly entertaining and exciting", but criticizes that it overstays its welcome and would "benefit from a slightly tighter final cut."
+Takayuki Yamada won Best Supporting Actor at the 34th Yokohama Film Festival for his performances in this film, The Samurai That Night, and The Floating Castle.

 Lesson of the Evil earned $25.9 million at the Japanese box office.